fqantonio/GoingInductive/README.md

 # INTRODUCTION

-The work presented here deals with the impact of changing from a mostly deductive type of methodology to a mostly inductive one: more precisely, this means a major change from a, **direct instruction** (Merril, 2007) classroom setting to an inductive strategy, **four components instructional design** (4C/ID) (Van Merrienboer, Clark, Croock, 2002), in a bLearning environment (book???).
-This leads directly to a major and crucial teacher concern that transform into the main research question: what are the accommodations, risks, concerns that you have to deal, if you make this strategic change?
+The work presented here deals with the impact of changing from a mostly deductive type of methodology to a mostly inductive one: more precisely, this means a major change from a, **direct instruction** (Merril, 2007) classroom setting to an inductive strategy, **four components instructional design** (4C/ID) (Van Merrienboer, Clark, Coock, 2002), in a bLearning environment (book???).
+This leads directly to a major and crucial teacher concern that transform into the main **research question**: what are the accommodations, risks and concerns about the impact on students learning that you have to deal, if you make this strategic change?

 This work flow starts, with a exploratory data analysis (EDA) and a presentation of the non-parametric inference treatment effect results.
-The treatment group is the one that experienced the 4C/ID instructional design in the bLearning environment.
+The treatment group is the one that where students experienced the 4C/ID instructional design in the bLearning environment.
+The control group is mainly the time length between 2003 and 2012.
 The regression analysis done and the regression discontinuity design are presented, as well as the cluster analysis, just to confirm/corroborate the former inference results.
-It ends with the results table, conclusions, some remarks about the data patterns findings and future research.
+The last part deals with the results, conclusions, some remarks about the data patterns findings and future research.

 Since this is a longitudinal data sample, Junior and junior high for the physics and chemistry content of the Portuguese school curriculum, the **conclusions** extrapolation should be used carefully.

-This data was gathered for 13 years, over the period 2003 to 2019, from actual teacher day-to-day practice assessments about students learning transfer, Lab Practice, classroom behavior and academic results.
-After starting to be interested in the differents ways students learning I came across with the work of Felder learning  styles (FELDER???) and Learning Objects (???).
-This showed me a complete different methodology that seems very promissing and more adapted to the way brain learns.
-After four years of readings and tests, in 2013, the 4C/ID methodology was applied and a bLearning environment online set with MOODLE (book????) lessons that were mostly accomplished in the classroom: off course they could be also accessed in other place and they were, about 20%(VER O OUTRO ARTIGO???) of the logs into the system were outside of school.
-So, the treatment group is mostly the students of school 1 and after 2013.
+The data used in this work was gathered over 13 years, in the period 2003 to 2019, from actual teacher day-to-day practice assessments about students **Learning Transfer**, **Lab Practice**, **Classroom Behavior**, that include Social Skills, and **Academic Results**.
+After starting to be interested about the different ways students lear I came across with the work of Felder´s learning  styles (Felder; Silverman; 1988) and Wiley's Learning Objects (Wiley, 2002).
+These paper's showed me a complete list of different methodology that seems very promising and more adapted to the way brain learns.
+Furthermore, the readings about alternative **educational methodologies** went on also into the Cognitive Load Theory (Sweller, 1998), Brain Based Leaning (Jensen, 2005), Gardner Multi Intelligences Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
+After four years of readings and tests, in 2013, the 4C/ID methodology was applied and a bLearning environment online set with MOODLE (book????) lessons that were mostly accomplished in the classroom: about 20%(VER O OUTRO ARTIGO???) of the logs into the system were outside of school.

-There is also a discussion in some detail about the theoretical arguments about the **educational methodologies** used, from Direct Instruction (Merrill, 2007), bLearning (???) to Cognitive Load Theory (Sweller, 1998), Brain Based Leaning (???), Gardner Multi Intelligences Theory (Gardner, 2011)  four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).

-The concept map's software cmap tools [^4] that was used for the design of the learning flow maps are presented online [^???] showing the four components and the structure based in the four component instructional design (4C/ID), described in the book *Ten Steps to Complex Learning* (van Merriënboer; Kirschner, 2007).
+The concept map's software cmap tools [^4] was used for the design of the learning flow maps and they are presented online [^???] showing the four components and the structure based in the four component instructional design (4C/ID), described in the book *Ten Steps to Complex Learning* (van Merriënboer; Kirschner, 2007).

-The **statistical analysis** uses R Code software in the RStudio [^2] IDE release and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative data and several plots showing patterns and relationships between variables.
-Afterwards there is of data normality and sample independence.
+The **statistical analysis** uses R code software in the RStudio [^2] IDE release and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative data and several plots showing patterns and relationships between variables.
+Afterwards there is a data normality and sample independence investigation.
 The principal methodology used is the non-parametric inferential treatment effect, but there is a discussion towards the non-parametric regression inference, regression discontinuity design and clustering. this last ones just to try to corroborate the upper first results.
 For this, it was used a data base [^3] and 3 learning outcomes variables: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
-They were assessed by paper/online tests and in classroom observational paper register forms.
+The CLASS variable is directly related to the academic results and is a weigth average of TEST, LAB and BEHAV.
+TEST, LAB and BEHAV were assessed by paper transfer tests, online trasfer tests and in classroom observational paper registering forms.

 # GOALS and RESEARCH QUESTIONS

-The **main goal** is to understand the impact of the use of Inductive Methodology 4C/ID, by answering the following the **research questions**:
+The **main goal** is to understand the impact of the use of Inductive Methodology 4C/ID in a bLearning setting, by answering the following **research questions**:
-  1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merrionboer 4C/ID instructional design theory (van Merriënboer; Kirschner, 2007), means what for your students?
+  1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merrionboer 4C/ID instructional design theory (van Merriënboer; Kirschner, 2007), means what for students learning outcames?
 Who benefits?
 What are the pros and cons about this methodological decision?
   2 - Should you, as a teacher of science and tech, move to implement the inductive strategy as your methodology for learning?
   3 - And if you do, what are the outcomes?
 What are the risks?
 What were the consequences for the student's academic results?
   4 - Is there a different impact between female and male?